m-sureshraj/mocha-watch-typeahead/README.md

 The `mocha-watch-typeahead` has a few known temporary limitations at the moment.

-* It only tested with the latest version of mocha `v8.1.3`.
+* It is only tested with the latest version of mocha `v8.1.3`.
 Probably it won't work with the older versions of mocha.
 * It only supports serial run, although mocha's built-in watch mode has support for [parallel](https://mochajs.org/#-parallel-p) run.
-* It doesn't validate passed options.
+* It doesn't validate the passed options.

 If you encounter the following warning message in watch mode, you can safely ignore it.
 It's a known mocha [issue](https://github.com/mochajs/mocha/issues/117).